jfrome1/NTW2029/src/content/docs/course-ntw2029/resources/writing/citations.md

 - Papers not using proper format for in-text citations and the reference list will incur a grade penalty.
 - I am happy to look at your citations in person.
-- [:PLEASE do not email me your citations](#x-email) and ask me to check them for you unless you have an unusual situation that is not covered by the guidelines here (in which case it is ok).
+- [:PLEASE do not send me your citations](#x-email) and ask me to check them for you unless you have an unusual situation that is not covered by the guidelines here (in which case it is ok).

 :::tip
 It's usually not efficient to format all your in-text citations as you draft your paper.
 In fact, sometimes interrupting your writing to go look up a specific date or page could distract your focus.
 I usually put (YYYY) or (p) if I don't have the information handy when drafting and add it in later.